Currency:

 Status 301 becomes an error when the old site is still up to date.
 It will also be an error if the old location has no connection to the new one.
 Such a site will have an increased level of spam due to too many redirects from other sites.

-Response codes server - status 302
+Server response codes - status 302

 Server response codes - status 304

-This the response code implies many logical requests between the client and the server.
+This response code implies many logical requests between client and server.
 These two objects will interact as long as the cached information is up to date.
 We have the ability to specify when the cached information should be automatically updated.
 Again, we can use the .htaccess file for this:

 .